MoronNick/DMF-Field-Day/Lab1/Lab1.md

 # Deduplication

 ## Create Deduplication Service
+Deduplication provides the ability to detect a duplicates of a packet.
+Allowing only the first instance of the packet and dropping other iterations of the same packet.

 1. Add Managed Service
    * Select the **Managed Services** tab
    * Click the **+** to create a new service